 Right now, there are more mobile users than desktop or tablets.

-Most of the conversions take place via mobile devices…and if you’re site is still not mobile-friendly…you’re up.
+Most of the conversions take place via mobile devices, and if your site is still not mobile-friendly, that’s a huge problem.

 Your site should be easy to use and function properly on mobile devices.

-You can also use AMP to have better information occurrence for the user.
+You can also use AMP to have a more salutary information occurrence for the user.